GramAddict/docs/quickstart.md

 python3 run.py --config username/config.yml
 ```

 > Note: If you have a screen lock pin or swipe, you will need to unlock the script before each use.
 Otherwise - the script will do it for you each run.
 Additionally, the script also handles opening Instagram for you and choosing the correct account among the ones logged into the app.
+Disable notifications will allow the bot to run smootly without interferences.